memgraph/docs/docs/import-data/data-streams/manage-streams-lab.md

    <img src={require('../../data/tutorials/create-stream-lab/transformation-module.png').default}className={"imgBorder"}/>

-You can also develop transformation modules in Python beforehand, in the section **Query Modules**.
+You can also develop transformation modules in Python beforehand in the section **Query Modules**.
 Click on the **New Module**, and the Lab will automatically recognize transformation procedures once you define them and save the module.